Emoticon Dictionary

 Smiley

-A smiley is similar to an emoticon, however there are some slight differences.
-Smilies are generally slightly larger in size than emoticons and are most commonly yellow in colour.
-Another common feature is individual fingers, which are not often used within emoticons.
+Smileys are generally slightly larger in size than emoticons and are most commonly yellow in colour.

 Emoticon